eProsima/Discovery-Server/README.md

 Note that according with [former attributes explanation](#rtpsparticipantattributes) we must populate the **DiscoverySettings discovery_config** specifying we want to create a **DiscoveryProtocol_t::CLIENT** and adding a new *RemoteServerAttributes* object to the *m_DiscoveryServers* list.
-In this case the UDP port 65215 is hardcoded as is the server prefix.
+In this case, the UDP port 65215 is hardcoded as is the server prefix.

 ##### UDP transport code setup for a server